audricganser/terraform-neptune-gremlin/README.md

 ## Warning:
 This Neptune Terraform is a bare bones setup.
-Your Neptune instance will be internet facing and anybody will be able to access it.
-For more detailed instructions about how to set up iam authentication please visit: [AWS iam-auth](https://docs.aws.amazon.com/neptune/latest/userguide/iam-auth.html).
+Your Neptune instance will be internet facing, and anybody will be able to access it.
+For more detailed instructions on how to set up iam authentication please visit: [AWS iam-auth](https://docs.aws.amazon.com/neptune/latest/userguide/iam-auth.html).

 ## AWS CLI
 1. Install the AWS CLI in order for you to log into AWS through the terminal: